 - The corporation ceases to be a taxpayer under Article 9-A. - The corporation has no wages or receipts allocable to New York State pursuant to Tax Law, Article 9-A, section 210.3, or is otherwise inactive.
-However, this condition does not apply to a corporation that is engaged in the active conduct of a trade or business, or substantially all of the assets of which are stock and securities of corporations which are directly or indirectly controlled by it and are engaged in the active conduct of a trade or business. - 65% or more of the voting stock of the corporation becomes owned or controlled directly by a corporation that acquired the stock in a transaction (or series of related transactions) that qualifies as a purchase within the meaning of Internal Revenue Code (IRC) section 338(h)(3) unless both corporations, immediately prior to the purchase, were members of the same affiliated group (as such term is defined in IRC section 1504 without regard to the exclusions provided for in 1504(b)).
+However, this condition does not apply to a corporation that is engaged in the active conduct of a trade or business, or substantially all of the assets of which are stock and securities of corporations which are directly or indirectly controlled by it and are engaged in the active conduct of a trade or business. - 65% or more of the voting stock of the corporation becomes owned or controlled directly by a corporation that acquired the stock in a transaction (or series of related transactions) that qualifies as a purchase within the meaning of IRC section 338(h)(3) unless both corporations, immediately prior to the purchase, were members of the same affiliated group (as such term is defined in IRC section 1504 without regard to the exclusions provided for in 1504(b)).
 However, any acquisition that was completed on or before January 3, 2007, shall be treated as an acquisition made before January 1, 2007. - The corporation, in a transaction or series of related transactions, acquires assets, whether by contribution, purchase, or otherwise, having an average value as determined in accordance with Tax Law section 210.2 (or, if greater, a total tax basis) in excess of 40% of the average value (or, if greater, the total tax basis) of all assets of the corporation immediately prior to the acquisition and, as a result of the acquisition, the corporation is principally engaged in a business that is different from the business immediately prior to the acquisition (provided that such different business is described in item D above).

 Transitional provisions for the GLB Act - Under the federal GLB Act, an entity was created called a financial holding company (FHC) that can own banks, insurance companies, and securities firms.
 As a result of the GLB Act, the Tax Law was amended in 2000 to allow certain corporations that were taxed under Article 9-A or Article-32 in 1999 to retain their tax status in 2000.
-These transitional provisions expire for tax years beginning on or after January 1, 2013.
+These transitional provisions expire for tax years beginning on or after January 1, 2015.
 The GLB provisions do not preclude taxpayers that made the one-time election to remain taxable under Article 9-A, pursuant to section 1452(d)(the grandfather election), from revoking that election.
+Also, the provisions that require a corporation to remain a taxpayer under Article 32, if it was previously taxable as a banking corporation, do not apply if the corporation no longer meets the requirements of items A, B, C, or D as provided in Banking corporations.